sammyhenningsson/rate_limit_mock_server/README.md

   thread.join
 ```

+The server responds to the following routes:
+ - `GET /limit_test` - Returns a "429 Too Many Requests" response (only for showing how such a response look).
+ - `PUT /quit` - Stops the server.
+ - `GET /:rate_limit` - Rate limited resources where `:rate_limit` is an integer that specifies the rate limit.

+The "main" route (`GET /:rate_limit`) can be used to test different rate limits simultaneously.
+E.g. requests to
+`GET /5` will be limited at 5 rps, while requests to `GET /20` will be limited at 20 rps.

+Note: `:rate_limit` must be an integer greater than or equal to `1`.
+I.e it's not possible to user rate limits lower than 1 rps.

-The server can be stopped by either `RateLimitMockServer.quit!` or by sending a GET to `http://localhost:4567/quit`.
+The server can be stopped by either `RateLimitMockServer.quit!` or by sending a PUT request to `http://localhost:4567/quit`.

 ## Development